-Consultant Information Pack Page 9 Supporting Professional Activities You will participate in a variety of professional activities (SPA) to support your personal clinical practice and the overall work of the department and Trust.
-All consultants receive 1.5 SPA sessions full-time for generic non-clinical work.
-This includes, but is not limited to: - · Appraisals, job planning and revalidation - Personal and professional development, including service development - Professional administration, including related correspondence - Clinical supervision of junior staff and other educational activities - · Governance and quality improvement activities - Departmental, divisional and other clinical or managerial meetings Further details are published in the job planning policy.
+You will participate in a variety of professional activities (SPA) to support your personal clinical practice and the overall work of the department and Trust.
+All full-time consultants receive 1.5 core SPA sessions for generic non-clinical work.
+This includes, but is not limited to:

+- · Appraisals, job planning and revalidation - Personal and professional development, including service development - Professional administration, including related correspondence - Clinical supervision of junior staff and other educational activities - · Governance and quality improvement activities - Departmental, divisional and other clinical or managerial meetings

+Further details are published in the job planning policy.